 Under Arizona law, a Precinct Committeeperson can be an elected or appointed position.

 PCs are elected every two years as part of the August primary election process.
-Candidates must complete an Affidavit for Nomination and collect signatures (never more than 10) from Democrats in their Precinct.
+Candidates must complete an Affidavit for Nomination and collect signatures from Democrats in their Precinct.
 For every three Elected PCs, the County Party PCs elect one State Committeeperson to represent Coconino County Democrats at the State Party Meetings.
+Note: The election process for PCs serving in the 2020-2022 cycle is complete.
+Signatures for the 2022-2024 election cycle are due April 4, 2022.
+PCs may also nominate themselves as write-in candidates after April 4 until April 18.
+Contact us for required forms and information.

 The Work Done by PCs